SaxionAMI/Project-Approach-Tool/backend/README.md

 ## For deployment:
 Use forever start server.js (This will keep the API running even if the current session is closed).

+## Fixed admin account
+The systeme ensures that there is always at least one admin account.
+Note that the current solution was made out of pure necessity and could use some refactoring.
+To change the admin account, you first need access to an email address that you can grant "admin" privileges.
+You also need access to the back-end .env file.
+It is recommended to do this prior to deploying, from within your IDE.
+To change the admin account, follow the steps below:

+  1. make sure that the CRYPTOSECRET has been set up in the .env file.
+If you don't have an env file, create one based on the .env.template file in the back-end root.
+  2. get the email address of the soon-to-be admin user, e.g. "j.doe@turbomail.com"
+  3. run the cipher-cli script from within a terminal window.
+  4. choose "cipher"
+  5. enter the email address from step 2.
+  6. copy the ciphered output.
+  7. paste the ciphered output in the .env file, at TEACHER_EMAIL (e.g. TEACHER_EMAIL=1234......789)